HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/FORM_AUTOLAUNCH_ITEM.md

 ```
 #include <oleods.h>
 ```

+**Symbolic Values :**

 **Description :**

 This optional item is created when designing a Domino form using the auto launch options.

 **See Also :**
 ---